stammen/uwp-cpp-examples/TestHMD/README.md

 ## TestHMD Configuration

 The Win32 console app calls a few UWP apis to launch the MR Portal App.
-In order to be able to do this, the project properties must be modified to include the following for all platforms and configurations:
+In order to be able to do this, the TestHDM project properties were modified to include the following for all platforms and configurations:

 **C/C++ | General | Addition #using Directions** needs to have the following added: